Rights of Employees

 Examples of Tortious Interference With EmploymentThere are many ways in which someone can commit tortious interference that would harm your current employment or business relationship.
 For example, a customer, client, jilted ex-boyfriend or ex-girlfriend, or another third party could lie, exaggerate, or otherwise malign you in a way that could cause your employer to fire you, discipline you or pass you up for a promotion, or cause a customer not to want to do business with you.

-Similarly, tortious interference can arise in the context of potential future employment.
+Similarly, a tortious interference claim can arise in the context of potential future employment.
 For instance, a former employer can do so by giving you a bad job reference that causes you to lose your job or business opportunity.
 A bad job reference could be legally actionable if there was no justification for the negative statements about you.

 Contact Us About Your Tortious Interference ClaimThe New Jersey employment lawyers at Rabner Baumgart Ben-Asher & Nirenberg, P.C. have experience handling claims of both tortious interference with contract and tortious interference with prospective economic advantage that impacted a work or business relationship.